Private Property Complaints and Code Enforcement Services

 Notice of Violation Graffiti

-When a complaint is verified a Notice of Violation is mailed to the property owner allowing 10 days to correct the violations for “occupied” buildings, 15 days for “unoccupied” buildings, and 3 days for facilities where “alcoholic beverages are for sale.
-Fees and administrative assessments will be applied for non-compliance.
+If a complaint about graffiti is confirmed, a Notice of Violation is sent.
+The property owner has 10 days to fix the issue for "occupied" buildings, 15 days for "unoccupied" buildings, and 3 days for places where alcohol is sold.
+If the issue isn’t fixed, fees will be charged.

 Notice of Violation Garbage/Recycling Receptacles